FREQUENTLY ASKED QUESTIONS

 SIB Investment Program

 - What funds are invested by the SIB?

-As of 6/30/13, the SIB has 12 statutory clients (as specified in NDCC 21-10-06) and 11 contracted clients.
-The largest of these include the Teachers Fund for Retirement (TFFR), Public Employees Retirement System (PERS), Workforce Safety & Insurance Fund (WSI), and the Legacy Fund.
-Other clients include the Budget Stabilization Fund, the City of Bismarck Employees and Police Pension Funds, and the State Fire and Tornado Fund.
+As of 6/30/14, the SIB has 12 statutory clients (as specified in NDCC 21-10-06) and 11 contracted clients.
+The largest of these include the Teachers Fund for Retirement (TFFR), Public Employees Retirement System (PERS), Workforce Safety & Insurance Fund (WSI), the Legacy Fund and the Budget Stabilization Fund.
+Other clients include the City of Grand Forks Pension Fund, the City of Bismarck Employees and Police Pension Funds, and the State Fire and Tornado Fund.
 Please refer to the SIB performance summary page which lists the various funds under the SIB.

 - What is the size of the SIB investment portfolio?